-visibility is +, # or - corresponding to public, protected or private visibility respectively.
+visibility is +, #, - or ~ corresponding to public, protected, private, or package visibility respectively.

 attributeName is the actual name of the attribute being declared.

 type is the type (UML datatype, class or interface) declared for the attribute.

 initialValue is any initial value to be given to the attribute when an instance of the class is created.
 This may be overridden by any constructor operation.